-On this version of the board, besides the standard female headers for bringing out I/O, each pin also has a solder point to which can be soldered male headers, a second row of female headers or even wires.
-These can be soldered to either the top or bottom side of the board and can be handy in some use cases.
+A great feature on this version of the board is that besides the standard female headers for bringing out I/O, each female header also has a row of holes next to it to which can be soldered male headers, a second row of female headers or even wires.
+These can be soldered to either the top or bottom side of the board.
 The board comes with a strip of male headers which are normally soldered to the top side of the board as shown in one of the pictures.
-If the male headers are soldered to the bottom of the board, that allows the board to be mounted directly to a breadboard, but the width is such that only one side of the UNO board I/O will be accessible on the breadboard.
-Whenever soldering headers onto a board like this, it is generally easiest if the headers are first placed into a solderless breadboard to hold them properly aligned while the pins are soldered.
+If the male headers are soldered to the bottom of the board, the board can’t be mounted directly into a breadboard since the separate sections of headers on one side are not spaced apart on 0.1″ centers and the holes are offset somewhat side-to-side.

 The board also has an array of solder points which gives another place to access I2C (SCL/SDA), Serial (TX/RC), 3.3V, 5V and GND which can come in handy.

 Like all Arduino compatible boards, it can be programmed using the Arduino IDE via the USB port.

 The original Uno design which we also sell uses a DIP processor placed in a socket.
 The benefit to that design is that it is easy to replace the processor should the chip become damaged.
 The downside is that the DIP part is becoming harder to find and the assemblies cost more than the SMD version.